-The main purpose of the Silicone Sealant around your bath or shower is to provide a flexible barrier to stop water seeping into the gap between the fixture and the wall.
+The main purpose of the Silicone Sealant around your bath or shower is to provide a flexible barrier to stop water from seeping into the gap between the fixture and the wall.
 If a non-flexible sealant was to be used, it would crack after just a small amount of use.

-Once silicone sealant begins to get stained or go mouldy it is almost impossible to clean completely.
+Once silicone sealant begins to get stained or go moldy it is almost impossible to clean completely.
 It will also, over time, lose its adhesion to one or both of the surfaces and allow water to penetrate.

-Removing the Old Sealant
+Removing the Old Silicone Sealant

 - If you can get the knife or scraper under the edge of the silicone sealant, you can often slide it along the edge and peel it off in large strips.